Two Creative Forces (gj)

 The Stream phase is about having a clear destination, whether it being a visual form, an experience that can be clearly articulated, or else, and pushing all resources and efforts towards reaching it.

-And to further discuss the use of these three words, just as to discuss the formation of some type of personality or simply “mentality”, it could be useful to try to establish the core driving forces that, when working together in one way or another, shaped this mindset that defines each phase.
+And in order to further discuss the use of these three words, just as to discuss the formation of some type of personality or simply “mentality” in the process of this project, it could be useful to try to establish the core driving forces that, shaped this mindset that defines each phase.

 The problem-solution force and the craft-exploration force.
 These are not any new words in the discourse of discussing art and making.
 And when I start to visualize what these two forces are and how their relations with each other and with an individual’s creative process can be illustrated.
 It became possible to relate these two forces in several ways, visually, such as, the two ends of a spectrum, or the axes that can define coordinates, or segments in one linear element.